Who is this course aimed at?

-The course covers a range of essential skills and techniques to provide a basic introduction to dressmaking as well as taking skills and interests to a higher level.
+This course is suitable for all and a variety of abilities will be catered for, it covers a range of essential skills and techniques to provide a basic introduction to dressmaking as well as taking skills and interests to a higher-level.

-Students can explore materials and techniques and learn basic essential techniques and skills.
+Students will explore materials and techniques and learn basic essential techniques and skills.
 The course provides a basic understanding of safe dressmaking and sewing studio practice.
-The course can provide the support students need to follow up their own ideas and project.
+The course can provide the support students need to follow up their own ideas and projects.

-They will cover how to work from a commercial pattern of their choice (non-stretch fabric and beginner-level pattern) and if necessary adapt to suit their personal needs.
+Students will cover how to work from a commercial pattern of their choice (non-stretch fabric and beginner-level pattern) and if necessary, adapt to suit their personal needs.

 Courses costing more than £100 can usually be paid for in instalments.
 Please contact the College for details.